 Explore and Swim At The Rio On Pools

 The Rio On Pools embrace a wide shallow stream cascading over the granite rock formations, forming pools in the deeper crevices and mini waterfalls on the overhangs.
+CAUTION: The area features fast-moving water and deep holes that be dangerous for children and inexperienced swimmers.

 The pristine spring water that runs across and down the mountain is always clear and pleasantly cool even on the hottest of days, this mountain oasis makes the perfect rest spot for any phase of a trip, you might even want to make it your entire trip!
 Scenic and serene yet perfect for an adventure this is a definite must stop at the Mountain Pine Ridge.